asterisk/documentation/docs/Asterisk_18_Documentation/API_Documentation/Dialplan_Applications/MessageSend.md

     * __Technology: XMPP__<br>
 Specifying a prefix of 'xmpp:' will specify the account defined in 'xmpp.conf' to send the message from.
 Note that this field is required for XMPP messages.<br>

 * `to` - A To URI for the message if needed for the message technology being used to send this message.
-This can be a SIP(S) URI, such as 'Alice <sip:alice@atlanta.com>', or a string in the format 'alice@atlanta.com'.
+This should be a SIP(S) URI, such as 'Alice <sip:alice@atlanta.com>'.
 This will override a 'to' specified using the MESSAGE dialplan function or the 'to' that may have been on an incoming message.<br>

     * __Technology: PJSIP__<br>
 The 'to' parameter is used to specity the 'To:' header in the outgoing SIP MESSAGE.
 It will override the value specified in MESSAGE(to) which itself will override any 'to' value from an incoming SIP MESSAGE.<br>